Search this site

 Instagram | YouTube | Venmo

 The 2024 Portland All Souls River Procession was funded in part by the Regional Arts & Culture Council and the Portland Office of Community & Civic Life.
-In 2025 the All Souls River procession was selected as a recipient of the North River Roots grant coordinated by the Portland Harbor Community Coalition with funding provided by Oregon Metro
+The 2026 All Souls River procession has been selected as a recipient of the North River Roots grant coordinated by the Portland Harbor Community Coalition with funding provided by Oregon Metro

 Website content ©2025 by Moni Sears DBA Wildland Roots